Who Wants to Be a Millionaire (American game show): Classic Resurgence format (2015–2019)

 With the hiring of new host Chris Harrison, the format was changed once again to resemble that of the original Millionaire format.
 Each contestant faces 14 general-knowledge questions of increasing difficulty, with no time limit or information about the categories.

 The guaranteed amounts for correctly answering questions five and ten were $5,000 and $50,000 respectively.
 Originally, contestants who failed to clear the first five questions won nothing.
 However, beginning in 2017, a contestant who missed any of the first five questions left with $1,000, even if the missed question was of a lower value.

 Payout structure

-Five different ladders have been used over the course of the series:
+Five different ladders have been used over the course of the series (bold values indicate guarantees):